Implementing 301 Redirects for a Seamless Transition to Fundraise Up

 Windows Server

-If your site runs on a Windows server in ASP.NET, you need to add redirects into the web.config file that you should find in the site root.
+For websites running on a Windows server with ASP.NET, you'll need to modify the web.config file located in the site root.
+Here's how to implement common 301 redirect types:

 Redirect a single page <location path="old-page"> <system.webServer> <httpRedirect enabled="true" destination="http://www.website.com/new-page/" httpResponseStatus="Permanent" /> </system.webServer> </location>